shubhanshu1995/May-LeetCoding-Challenge-2020/README.md

 ## Welcome to my LeetCode repository !!
 ### I'll be adding solution to new problems in C++ & Python for the next 31 days.

-**Note:** You need to login to LeetCode to see the full problem statement & submit the solution.
+**Note:** You need to login to LeetCode to see the full problem statement in Explore Card & submit the solution.

 | Day | Problem Link | Solution | Difficulty |
 |---| ----- | -------- | ---------- |